churchofturing/churchofturing.github.io/posts/motivating-macros.md

 The common approach is to mention the uniform syntax, or the joys of interactive development with a REPL (Read Eval Print Loop), or the sophisticated macro systems, or if you're feeling like totally losing your audience throwing out "homoiconicity".
 This description, while true, ultimately falls flat; I believe it's because these are things best experienced rather than described.

+Lisp macros are useful in that they offer a level of abstraction that many programming languages can't even approximate.
+They can be used to write domain specific languages, eliminate boilerplate and even generate efficient code at compile-time.
+The issue is that learning a very different programming language is no easy task, and macros are quite an advanced feature.
+The reality is that many people get filtered before they're ever exposed to them.

 The point of this post is to touch on all of these topics from first principles using the Clojure programming language.
 Before we begin I also want to emphasise that this is a full-contact blog post and you wont get any benefit by just reading - you **have to** participate.
 Intuition is formed through experience.

 I also want to mention that there are very *many* books written on the topic at hand.
 It's a deep subject, and in the interest of keeping things digestable I will be moving fast and omitting a huge amount of detail.
 Hyperlinks are included for those who want to understand more.